GivAlz/duckduckgo-api-haystack/README.md

 - `use_answers=False`: The component retrieves up to max_results search results.
 - `use_answers=True`: The component returns the `top_k` results from a list containing answers and search results.

+## Rate Limitations

+Too many requests could cause the API to fail because of rate limitations.

+To fix this issue use a proxy or reduce the number of calls.

+This issue could also cause tests to fail.

 ## License

 `duckduckgo-api-websearch` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.